Teamoreteateo/DSA2101-Project/Code.md

 value of each feature is used as an approximate for the average strength of the feature in each album.

-Normalised tempo is also included here to analyse its changes with respect to her receptivity.
-Receptivity is read from the right y-axis while the feature values (inclusive of normalised tempo) are read from the left y-axis.
-We obtain musical attribute data from `taylor_all_songs` (converted for plotting into `taylor_long`) and receptivity from `taylor_album_summary`.
+Normalised Tempo is also included here to analyse its changes with respect to her receptivity.
+Receptivity is read from the right y-axis while the feature values with normalised tempo are read from the left y-axis.
+We obtain musical attribute data from `taylor_all_songs` (converted for plotting into `taylor_long`) and Receptivity from `taylor_album_summary`.

 *Disclaimer: Album Numbers reflected in the table and plot do not correspond to actual album numbers.
-They have been mapped to the Album Names according to the order seen in the plot for the ease of reading.*
+They have been mapped to the Album Names according to the order seen in the plot for ease of reading.*

 #### Plot 2